Office of Public and Intergovernmental Affairs

 - The Vice Chair shall act as Chairperson in the absence of the Chairperson, as required.

-- The Veterans Day National Committee (VDNC) Members will consist of the current Executive Committee membership as of July 12, 1993.
-The VDNC Members will be made up of non-profit Veterans organizations that are national in scope.
-Such organizations should be of good reputation, in existence and involved with veterans for a minimum of 10 years and dedicated to a wide range of veterans issues.
+- The VDNC Members is limited to 25.
+Members shall consist of Non-Profit Veterans organizations that are national in scope, of good reputation, in existence and involved with veterans for a minimum of 10 years, and dedicated to a wide range of veterans’ issues.

 - Honorary Members shall be prominent persons, approved by the Chairperson, who have an interest in Veterans Day or veterans.

 - Organizations that are auxiliary, subordinate or otherwise affiliated with current VDNC organizations are considered represented on the Committee and will not be considered for a separate Associate Membership.

 - The Chairperson will select an Executive Director who will be responsible for the administration of the Veterans Day National Committee and perform such other duties as directed by the Chairperson.